Dr. Granville Coggs

 In Ultrasound, and a Kappa Alpha Psi Scientist of the Year

-award winner, Dr. Coggs is also an accomplished musician,
+award winner, Dr. Coggs was also an accomplished musician,

 vocalist, and multiple medal winner in the Senior Olympics.